Tylerpfarris/mc-exercise/FUBAR.md

 This is what Bob & Carol did on Bob’s computer when working on the first feature

 bloop bloop
+kfja;skejfae

-this is what bob and alice did on alice's laptop
+this is whatdfasdfjdkh bob and alice did on alice's laptop

 new feature! new new new
+sdlkfjsdkdf
 this is extra fresh new hacker shit

-gimmie that new new feature
+gimmie thatjalkerklejwlk new new feature